18 June–1 July 2017

 Day 5 Cloud permitting, the long, spectacular drive north to Denali National Park will offer some of our best views of Mount McKinley, North America’s highest mountain.
 Once north of Talkeetna we will enter vast areas of black spruce and willow and stay alert to the possibility of Spruce Grouse along the road and Bohemian Waxwings perched on tops of trees.
 Two nights in Denali National Park.

-Day 7 All day will be spent birding the superb Denali Highway, a well-graded dirt road running for 130 miles through virtual wilderness.
-We will look for a variety of birds including Trumpeter Swan, Northern Hawk-owl, Alder Flycatcher, Say’s Phoebe, Grey Jay and Rusty Blackbird.
+Day 7 All day will be spent birding the superb Denali Highway, a well-graded dirt road running over 200 kilometres through virtual wilderness.
+We will look for a variety of birds including Trumpeter Swan, Northern Hawk Owl, Alder Flycatcher, Say’s Phoebe, Grey Jay and Rusty Blackbird.
 The scenery along this road is stunning as we switch from boreal forest to tundra against the backdrop of the Alaskan mountains.
 The undulating tundra at the eastern end of the highway is the best area for the declining Smith’s Longspur.
 Finally we will reach Tangle Lakes Lodge, where we may find Barrow’s Goldeneye and where the eerie calls of Common Loons can be heard from our cabins.

 Day 12 After a final day in the Nome area we’ll take an early evening flight back to Anchorage.
 Night in Anchorage.

 Day 13 This morning we will return to the airport for either the overnight flight to London, arriving on Day 14, or, for those taking the extension, the flight to St Paul, one of the Pribilof Islands.